materialized service configuration reference

 materialized binds to

-will accept any incoming SQL connection to port 6875 from anywhere.
-It is the
+Materialize will accept any incoming SQL connection to port 6875 from only the

 --logical-compaction-window option specifies the duration of time for